selimslab/selimslab.github.io/_NOTES/philosophy/questions.md

 * What is not?

-* What do I not want in life?
+* What do I NOT want in life?

 * What would my best version do?